gobo-eiffel/gobo/tool/gedoc/README.md

 ## Background:

-We discovered a semantic problem in Eiffel's attribute renaming mechanism when applied to the diamond problem of multiple inheritance.
+We discovered a semantic problem in Eiffel's attribute renaming mechanism when applied to the diamond problem of multiple inheritance, and confirmed it by showing divergent and problematic outputs for the same example code in three major different Eiffel compilers.

 Please check the detail here: [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename)